 Remind yourself that Paris used to be ruled by the Romans while you stand in the ancient Gallo-Roman baths.

-Be blown away by the Lady and the Unicorn tapestry series and find countless relics from Notre-Dame de Paris, and Sainte-Chapelle.
+Be blown away by the Lady and the Unicorn tapestry series and find countless relics from Notre Dame Cathedral, and Sainte-Chapelle.

 Items from daily life in the Middle Ages, glittering golden crowns and the remarkable chapel make this a favourite small museum in Paris.